Skip to main content

 The Role of Androgens

 Androgens are a group of hormones that include testosterone.
 While present in all women, elevated levels (hyperandrogenism) disrupt normal ovarian function and lead to many of the hallmark signs of PCOS.
-These include (excess hair growth in a male-like pattern), acne, and sometimes androgenic alopecia.
+These include hirsutism (excess hair growth in a male-like pattern), acne, and sometimes androgenic alopecia.
+Hyperandrogenism is a direct consequence of the signals from high insulin levels and dysregulated pituitary hormones.
+This excess of androgens creates a self-perpetuating cycle that interferes with ovulation and menstrual regularity.

 What Is the Goal of Hormonal Support?

-The primary objective of targeted in PCOS is to interrupt these disruptive cycles.
+The primary objective of targeted hormonal support in PCOS is to interrupt these disruptive cycles.
 By introducing agents that can regulate the HPG axis, reduce androgen levels, or improve insulin sensitivity, we can restore more effective communication within the body’s endocrine system.
 This recalibration is not a temporary fix.
 It is a foundational strategy aimed at mitigating the principal long-term risks associated with unmanaged PCOS.

 • Metabolic Health ∞ The interventions seek to improve how the body uses insulin, directly lowering the risk of developing type 2 diabetes, metabolic syndrome, and non-alcoholic fatty liver disease over a lifetime.